Panamanian Public Forces: National Army

-The National Guard
+National Guard

 After playing a role in overthrowing two presidents, Remón resigned his commission and ran for president for a coalition that won the elections in 1952.
 One of his first acts as president was to reorganize the National Police along military lines with a new name, Guardia Nacional de Panamá (National Guard of Panamá).
 The new grouping retained police functions as well.
 With a new name came increased American funding.
+The United States provided training to National Guard personnel in the Canal Zone, and American assistance during the 1950s and 1960s led to the professionalization of the Guard.
+Officers were increasingly academy graduates instead of former "street cops" promoted from the ranks.
+The total force had 5,000 men.

 In 1968, the Guard overthrew President Arnulfo Arias in a a coup d'état led by Major Boris Martínez and others, including then Major Omar Torrijos, after the newly elected Arias forced senior officers into retirement or assignments in distant provinces by presidential order.
 They completed the process of converting the Guard into a full-fledged army.
-In the process, they promoted themselves to full colonels. in 1969, Torrijos thrust Martínez aside, promoted himself to brigadier general, and was the de facto ruler of Panama until his death in a 1981 plane crash.
+In the process, they promoted themselves to full colonels.
+In 1969, Torrijos thrust Martínez aside, promoted himself to brigadier general, and was the de facto ruler of Panama until his death in a 1981 plane crash.